Course Wait List Information

 Information and Operations Management

-The department wait list system is available for wait list requests as indicated in the table on the site.
-All wait list requests received during these periods will be reviewed on the dates indicated.
-Requests for ISTM 209 will only be accepted from students who are scheduled to graduate at the end of the semester.
-Requests from other students will be deleted.
+The INFO Department’s wait list system is available as indicated in the table below.
+Wait list requests received during these periods will be reviewed on the dates indicated.

 Please do not contact us to inquire about the status of your request prior to the review date, as this will only slow the process.

-Go To Wait List System
+Go to Wait List System

 4. The following issues are not appropriate considerations for wait list requests:

-• Section changes.
+1. Section changes.
 If you are enrolled in a section, you are holding a seat that could be available to another student.
 Please drop your section in order to be considered for another.

-• A more convenient class day/time.
+2. A more convenient class day/time.
 We understand that not everyone enjoys Friday and 8:00 am classes, but early (or late) classes throughout the week are a necessity of the university environment.

-• Preference for a specific instructor.
+3. Preference for a specific instructor.

 5. An academic advisor will not review your course schedule to determine if granting a wait list request will result in a time conflict with another course on your schedule.
 You are responsible for resolving any conflicts.
 Advisors will not drop courses from your schedule.